Warmia: Polish Republic

-Following Germany's defeat in World War II, and the Yalta Conference and Potsdam Conference of 1945, Warmia became again part of Poland as part of the so-called Recovered Territories, pending a final peace conference with Germany which eventually never took place.
+Following Germany's defeat in World War II, and the Yalta Conference and Potsdam Conference of 1945, Warmia was reintegrated into Poland, pending a final peace conference with Germany which eventually never took place.
 The German inhabitants either fled or were transferred to Germany by Soviet and communist authorities installed in Poland and the remaining Polish inhabitants were joined by Polish settlers, many of whom were displaced from former eastern Poland annexed by the Soviet Union.

 Olsztyn is the largest city in Warmia and the capital of the Warmian-Masurian Voivedeship.
-During 1945–46, Warmia was part of the Okreg Mazurski (Masurian District).
+During 1945–46, Warmia was part of the Masurian District.
 In 1946 a new voivodeship was created and named the Olsztyn Voivodeship, which encompassed both Warmia and Masurian counties.
-In 1975 this voivodeship was redistricted and survived in this form until the new redistricting and renaming in 1999 as Warmian-Masurian Voivodeship.
+From 1975 to 1998, Warmia was divided between the Olsztyn and Elbląg Voivodeships, and in 1999 it was entirely included with the Warmian-Masurian Voivodeship.
 The Catholic character of Warmia has been preserved in the architecture of its villages and towns, as well as in folk customs.

+Anthem

+The unofficial anthem of Warmia is O Warmio moja miła from 1920, with music by local Polish composer Feliks Nowowiejski and lyrics by Maria Paruszewska.
+It is also the bugle call of the region's largest city of Olsztyn.

+Sights

-The most precious historic heritage sites of Warmia are the Lidzbark Castle, the main seat of the Prince-Bishops of Warmia, and Frombork Cathedral, the bishopric's cathedral.
-Both objects are listed as Historic Monuments of Poland.
+Three landmarks in Warmia are listed as Historic Monuments of Poland: